 Legendary durability; more rugged and off-road ready than other midsize trucks; simple controls; reasonable pricing; standard accident avoidance tech

-Awkward driving position with no height adjustment; crew cab's smaller back seat; sluggish base engine; rough ride
+Awkward driving position with no height adjustment; sluggish base engine; rough ride

-The base-level SR ($25,700) comes with 16-in steel wheels, power accessories, a composite bed liner, bed tie-down points, air conditioning, a backup camera, forward-collision warning, automatic emergency braking, lane-departure warning, adaptive cruise control, automatic high beams, Bluetooth phone and audio connectivity, a GoPro mount, three USB ports and a 6-in touchscreen interface.
+The base-level SR ($25,200) comes with 16-inch steel wheels, power accessories, a composite bed liner, bed tie-down points, air conditioning, a backup camera, forward-collision warning, automatic emergency braking, lane-departure warning, adaptive cruise control, automatic high beams, Bluetooth phone and audio connectivity, a GoPro mount, one USB port and a 6-in touchscreen interface.
 The SR comes standard with the 4-cylinder engine, but it can be upgraded to the V6.

-Next up is the midlevel SR5 ($27,475), which adds improved exterior trim, rear tinted windows, keyless entry, cruise control, fog lights, a leather-wrapped steering wheel with phone and audio controls, satellite radio, and a smartphone app-based navigation system.
+Next up is the midlevel SR5 ($27,000), which adds improved exterior trim, rear tinted windows, keyless entry, cruise control, fog lights, a leather-wrapped steering wheel with phone and audio controls, satellite radio, Siri Eyes Free for Apple iPhones and a smartphone app-based navigation system.

-The TRD Pro ($42,810) is also Double Cab only and essentially adds to the TRD Off-Road special styling, upgraded shocks, a sport exhaust, an enhanced skid plate, extra ground clearance and the Limited's more luxury-oriented extras.
-A JBL audio system is included when equipped with an automatic transmission.
-You can uniquely outfit the TRD Pro with a snorkel-like "Desert Air Intake."
+The TRD Pro ($41,500) is also Double Cab only and essentially adds to the TRD Off-Road special styling, upgraded shocks, extra ground clearance and the Limited's more luxury-oriented extras.

 When it comes to options, many Tacoma models offer available equipment that's standard on higher trim levels.
-Note that the availability of options and model combinations can depend on where you live.
+For instance, many of the Tacoma Limited's features are available on TRD models, many TRD features can be had on the SR5 and many SR5 features are optional on the SR. Note that the availability of options and model combinations can depend on where you live.